 Seeing stars during pregnancy can signal high blood pressure, which is associated with preeclampsia — a serious medical condition that requires close monitoring by your physician and possible treatment.

 It’s crucial to have your blood pressure monitored throughout your pregnancy, as preeclampsia can potentially endanger the life of mother and child, as well as damage the cornea and retina.

 Temporary vision loss

 Temporary vision loss is concerning for pregnant and non-pregnant individuals.
 Vision loss is another warning sign of preeclampsia, so contact your doctor promptly if you suddenly lose any portion of your visual field.

 Light-sensitivity can either be a normal side effect of fluid retention in the eye, or it can signal dangerously high blood pressure and preeclampsia.

 How We Can Help

-To schedule your eye exam near you, call Antoine Eye Care in St. Louis today!
+To schedule an eye exam or learn more about our eye care services, call Antoine Eye Care in St. Louis today!

-Q&A With Our Optometrist in St. Louis, Missouri
+Q&A With Our Eye Doctor in St. Louis, Missouri